cyberman54/ESP32-Paxcounter/README.md

 	1 = reset MAC counter to zero
 	2 = reset device to factory settings

-0x0A set Wifi scan cycle timer
+0x0A set Wifi scan cycle and payload transmit cycle

 	0 ...
-255 duration of a wifi scan cycle in seconds/2
-	e.g. 120 -> 1 cycle runs for 240 seconds
+255 duration of a wifi scan cycle in seconds/2, after this payload is sent e.g. 120 -> 1 cycle runs for 240 seconds [default]

 0x0B set Wifi channel switch interval timer

 	0 ...
 255 timeout for scanning 1 wifi channel in seconds/100
-	e.g. 50 -> each channel is scanned for 0,5 seconds
+	e.g. 50 -> each channel is scanned for 0,5 seconds [default]

 0x0C set BLE scan cycle timer

 	0 ...
-255 duration of a BLE scan cycle in seconds e.g. 30 -> 1 cycle runs for 30 seconds
+255 duration of a BLE scan cycle in seconds e.g. 15 -> 1 cycle runs for 15 seconds [default]

 0x0D set BLE scan cycle frequency